Skip to main content

 (vi) Installation of equipment.

-(b) Describe the operational noise levels expected at the nearest property boundary.
-The description shall address:
+(b) A description of the operational noise levels expected at the nearest property boundary, including:

 (i) Operational noise from generation equipment.
-In addition, for a wind farm, cumulative operational noise levels at the property boundary for each property adjacent to or within the project area, under both day and nighttime operations.
-The applicant shall use generally accepted computer modeling software (developed for wind turbine noise measurement) or similar wind turbine noise methodology, including consideration of broadband, tonal, and low-frequency noise levels.
+In addition, for a wind facility, cumulative operational noise levels at the property boundary for each property adjacent to or within the project area, under both day and nighttime operations, using generally accepted computer modeling software (developed for wind turbine noise measurement) or similar wind turbine noise methodology, including consideration of broadband, tonal, and low-frequency noise levels.

 (ii) Processing equipment.